veenit-zwk/Rider/README.md

 # Rider
-This Is A Rider App.
-This is an android Application.
+This is an Android Application Developed On Java language.